Note from the Editor:

 Ever changing is life here!
 Our Iron Heart Mechanic confidently took on employment with another brother in Christ that had been praying for good employees to allow him to grow his business.
 And, if you recall, two of the men (still working on Iron Heart names) were venturing in the tiny home business right here at the Compound… The latest finished home, The Jane, turned out beautifully and we are all so proud of the hard work and vision that created this little home.

 Though they will continue to build tiny homes at a slow pace, the difficult but wise decision was made that one of the men would seek full-time employment while the other continued his ministry pursuits as a full-time student.

 We are so thankful for men, being the head of their homes, that make tough choices, work hard and provide well for their families doing whatever the Lord is leading them to.

 In the wee hours of a mid-August day a handsome little fellow was born at home right here on the Compound!!!
 Such a wonderful little gift, and, oh! he is incredibly loved…

 On the sadder side of announcements, earlier this summer a precious grandmother – dear to all of us here for her great influence on a family that we love so much – left this world.
-Her passing was not just a mournful loss, but a quiet celebration of her faithful life, beautiful legacy, and that she is now “walkin’ with Jesus.”
+Her passing was not just a mournful loss, but a quiet celebration of her faithful life, beautiful legacy, and as even the young Iron Hearts know that she is now “walkin’ wit Jesus.”